dortania/OpenCore-Post-Install/laptop-specific/battery.md

 ::: details Legacy Patching Resources

+* Note: Rehabman's guides say to use ACPIBatteryManager, you must use SMCBatteryManager instead.

 ## DSDT Patching

 While custom DSDT injection should be avoided as to prevent issues with Windows and firmware updates, it can be quite helpful as a starting point since it's a bit easier to grasp and do yourself: